By Project MUSE

 “With our recent grant from the Mellon Foundation to explore the Subscribe to Open (S2O) model, and the expansion of our journal hosting program and single title subscription offerings, Project MUSE is building towards a future with a broader, more flexible array of options for accessing journal content on our platform,” explains Wendy Queen, Director of Project MUSE.
 “As we work towards the expansion of the innovative, equitable business models we can support, we wish to ensure libraries and scholars may continue to maintain the widest possible access to our vital humanities and social science scholarship.”

-Selected titles will join the Premium Collection, MUSE’s largest collection with current access to nearly 700 scholarly journals, for 2022.
-Confirmed so far are the following, with a small number of additional titles expected to be announced shortly.
+Selected titles will join the Premium Collection, MUSE’s largest collection with current access to nearly 700 scholarly journals, for 2022:

 Contact MUSE Sales for more information on journals on Project MUSE.